tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 in the live Ramachandran and rotamer validation.

 Anyway, let's go ahead and get started.
-While we *could* fetch the model direct from the PDB using the command "open 6out", it is likely that the deposited coordinates will be updated in future.
-Instead, we'll open a locally cached version of the model as it was at the time of writing this tutorial.
+While we *could* fetch the model direct from the PDB using the command "open 6out", we'd find that the coordinates have been updated since this tutorial was written.
+Instead, we'll open a locally cached version of the model as it was at the time I first looked at it.
 We won't start ISOLDE itself just yet.

-`isolde demo cryo_em modelOnly true startIsolde false`__
+`isolde demo cryo_em_intro modelOnly true startIsolde false`__

 __ cxcmd:isolde\ demo\ cryo_em\ modelOnly\ true\ startIsolde\ false